Peter Attia Supplements List: Complete 2025 Guide

 Peter Attia's Daily Supplements List (2025 Update)

-| Supplement | Dosage | Timing | Brand/Example | Key Benefits/Rationale |
+| Supplement | Dosage | Timing | Brand/Example | Key Benefits |

 |---|---|---|---|---|

-| Omega-3 Fish Oil (EPA & DHA) | 2.5g EPA + 1g DHA | Daily (with meals) | Carlson Maximum Omega 2,000 | Supports heart health, reduces inflammation; targets 10-12% omega-3 index in blood tests. |
+| Omega-3 Fish Oil (EPA & DHA) | 2.5 g EPA + 1 g DHA | Daily (with meals) | Carlson Maximum Omega 2,000 | Supports heart health, reduces inflammation; targets 10–12% omega-3 index |

-| Vitamin D | 5,000 IU | Daily | Not specified (high-quality preferred) | Maintains bone health, immune function; aims for 40-60 ng/mL blood levels, especially in low-sunlight periods. |
+| Vitamin D | 5,000 IU | Daily | Not specified (high-quality preferred) | Maintains bone health, immune function; aims for 40–60 ng/mL blood levels |

-| Magnesium (Multiple Forms) | Up to 1g elemental total | Daily (evening for L-Threonate) | SlowMag (Chloride), Jarrow MagMind (L-Threonate) | Gut health, muscle relaxation, brain function; addresses common deficiency. |
+| Magnesium (Multiple Forms) | Up to 1 g elemental total | Daily (evening for L-Threonate) | SlowMag (Chloride), Jarrow MagMind (L-Threonate) | Gut health, muscle relaxation, brain function; addresses common deficiency |

-| Methylfolate (B9) & Methyl B12 | 1 tablet (e.g., 1,000mcg folate + 5,000mcg B12) | Daily | Jarrow Methyl B-12 & Methyl Folate | Lowers homocysteine for cardiovascular health; keeps levels below 9 µmol/L. |
+| Methylfolate (B9) & Methyl B12 | 1,000 mcg folate + 5,000 mcg B12 | Daily | Jarrow Methyl B-12 & Methyl Folate | Lowers homocysteine for cardiovascular health; keeps levels below 9 µmol/L |

-| Vitamin B6 | 50mg | 3x per week | Not specified | Supports homocysteine management; complements B9/B12. |
+| Vitamin B6 | 50 mg | 3x per week | Not specified | Supports homocysteine management; complements B9/B12 |

-| Protein Powder | 2 scoops (50g protein) | Daily (post-workout or as needed) | Whey isolate (high-quality, no proprietary blends) | Builds muscle, supports recovery; targets 1g protein per lb body weight. |
+| Protein Powder | 2 scoops (50 g protein) | Daily (post-workout or as needed) | Whey isolate (high-quality, no proprietary blends) | Builds muscle, supports recovery; targets 1 g protein per lb body weight |

-| Creatine Monohydrate | 5g | Daily | Not specified (micronized for absorption) | Enhances muscle performance, potential cognitive benefits; more beneficial for women or vegetarians. |
+| Creatine Monohydrate | 5 g | Daily | Not specified (micronized for absorption) | Enhances muscle performance, potential cognitive benefits |

-| Green Tea Extract (EGCG) | 500mg | Daily | Not specified | Antioxidant support, potential metabolic benefits. |
+| Green Tea Extract (EGCG) | 500 mg | Daily | Not specified | Antioxidant support, potential metabolic benefits |

-| Curcumin (Theracurmin) | Not specified (highly bioavailable form) | Daily | Theracurmin | Anti-inflammatory, cognitive protection; used in traditional medicine. |
+| Curcumin (Theracurmin) | Not specified (highly bioavailable form) | Daily | Theracurmin | Anti-inflammatory, cognitive protection |

-| Ashwagandha | 300-600mg | Daily or evening | KSM-66 | Stress reduction, sleep improvement; evidence for anxiety relief. |
+| Ashwagandha | 300–600 mg | Daily or evening | KSM-66 | Stress reduction, sleep improvement; evidence for anxiety relief |

-| Glycine | 2g | Evening | Not specified | Sleep quality, collagen support. |
+| Glycine | 2 g | Evening | Not specified | Sleep quality, collagen support |

-| Baby Aspirin | 81mg | Daily | Not specified | Cardiovascular protection (low-dose for anti-platelet effects). |
+| Baby Aspirin | 81 mg | Daily | Not specified | Cardiovascular protection (low-dose for anti-platelet effects) |

-| Probiotics | Not specified | Daily | Pendulum (Akkermansia, Glucose Control, Polyphenol Booster) | Gut health, blood sugar management; restores microbiome balance. |
+| Probiotics | Not specified | Daily | Pendulum (Akkermansia, Glucose Control, Polyphenol Booster) | Gut health, blood sugar management; restores microbiome balance |

-| AG1 (Athletic Greens) | 1 scoop | Morning | AG1 | Multivitamin/probiotic blend for overall nutrient support (Attia is an investor/advisor). |
+| AG1 (Athletic Greens) | 1 scoop | Morning | AG1 | Multivitamin/probiotic blend for overall nutrient support |

 Detailed Breakdown of Each Supplement